 - Mandate that the government’s advertising budget include Black media.
 There is no ADOS community without our own media.
 Incentivize through legislative action that all major companies spend 10% of their advertising budget with ADOS media in exchange for tax credits.
 In addition, mandate that 10% of government advertising for governmental agencies, armed forces and other ancillary programs go to majority ADOS owned media companies.

 - ADOS college debt should be forgiven in the same way losses were forgiven for the banks on Wall Street.
 Those executives oversaw the evaporation of billions in global wealth.
 ADOS graduates bought into the idea that the key to success in life was an education, and there was a place for us in America, only to find after graduation that we were locked out.
 We can’t afford to bear the burden of a lie.

 - A health care credit to pay for medical coverage for all ADOS.
 This would cover surgery, pharmaceutical, and counseling needs.
 As an example we would like to see a Lineage Therapy, whereby #ADOS leadership, in co-operation with licensed therapists and psychiatrists, develop a therapy curriculum to help members of the ADOS understand and manage their ancestral traumas.
 This therapy should come at no cost to the ADOS community.

 - America has never atoned for its original sin of slavery in the form of reparations.
 It is our position that H.R.
-40 be passed, and additional supportive measures implemented.
+40 be fully rewritten to include reference to ADOS as the recipient group, cash payments, and additional supportive measures implemented.
 We need to gather the data on the level of wealth that was lost as a direct result of slavery, and the era of Jim Crow that followed.
 The paper “The Economics of Reparations” assessed the value today as:

 #ADOS demands that there be a real review of direct payouts needed to be made to eligible recipients from gathered data, and progress be made toward making #ADOS families whole.